 EMPD & Confocal Microscopy

 As EMPD appears similar to several other skin diseases, a biopsy and microscopic analysis is normally used.
 This is intended to detect Paget cells, along with other signs, although care is needed to distinguish them from early melanoma.

 A more modern technique called reflectance confocal microscopy has been tested as a diagnostic alternative.
 Clinical research to date offers sound results, especially for recurrent, or persistent EMPD.

-Confocal microscopy is also helpful in mapping the affected area at different stages.
-Improving outcome, by reducing rates of incomplete excision from a conventional approach and rates of recurrence.
+Confocal microscopy is also helpful to map the affected area at different stages.
+This improves outcome, by reducing rates of incomplete excision from a conventional approach and rates of recurrence.

 Whilst a biopsy could still be needed, confocal microscopy may avoid this, in sensitive areas.
 As one of the few clinics in the UK to offer the technique, Skin Care Network naturally make confocal microscopy available.

-Although EMPD is not dangerous in the sense that melanoma is, there can be serious, or debilitating cases, the condition is also linked to other cancers.
-Using suitable diagnostic tools makes sense and leads to correct ongoing care.
+Although EMPD is not dangerous in the sense that melanoma is, there can be serious, or debilitating cases and the condition is linked to other cancers.
+Using the best diagnostic tools makes sense and leads to correct ongoing care.

 Treatment For EMPD

 Treatment should reflect your individual condition.
 There can be cases where topical treatments will help, perhaps laser ablation, or photodynamic therapy.